What is the Gypsy moth?

 Gypsy moth in Minnesota

 The Minnesota Department of Agriculture (MDA) has been monitoring (trapping) gypsy moth since 1970 and has successfully eradicated a number of small isolated infestations.
 In 2004, four Minnesota counties were added the slow the spread program because of high trap counts.
 In recent years, MDA has captured high numbers of male moths along the North Shore of Lake Superior.
-Based on moth capture rates and the presence of alternate life stages, MDA has proposed a quarantine for Cook and Lake counties, likely to be put in place in April 2014.
-Public comments are being accepted through June 30, 2013.
+Based on moth capture rates and the presence of alternate life stages, MDA has proposed a quarantine for Cook and Lake counties, likely to be put in place in July 2014.

 Gypsy moth management